Semantic Web: Past, Present, and Future (with Machine Learning on Knowledge Graphs and Language Models on Knowledge Graphs): Introduction

 The capabilities of tools like Bing Chat\myurl{http://bing.com} with underlying access to the World Wide Web are reminding one of the intelligent agents that were envisioned 20 years before.
 For example, at the time of writing, the GPT4-based tool Bing\footnote{\url{https://www.bing.com/}} can internally generate SPARQL queries and execute them, while the structured response is seamlessly embedded into its natural language outputs to the users.\footnote{Based on a sequence of prompts ran on January 22, 2024, using the GPT-4 model provided on the Bing Chat mobile app.
 The prompt sequence is: ``do you have access to DBpedia'', ``how do you access DBpedia'', ``please give me an example where you access DBpedia in response''.} While it already addresses some of the early visions of the Semantic Web, particularly the complex planning and reasoning capabilities of LLMs are -- due to their nature of focusing on generating and processing text -- still limited.
 We hypothesize that advances in neuro-symbolic AI and semantic technologies will be key for improving LLMs and bringing generative AI tools like Bing and the Semantic Web further together.
 We are keen to witness this next era of the Semantic Web.

 In this paper, we provide a comprehensive overview of the Semantic Web with its semantic technologies and underlying principles that have been inspiring and driving the multiple waves of innovations in the past two decades.
 Section~\ref{sec:musicscenario} provides a motivating example for the classic Semantic Web.
 We refer back to this example throughout the paper.
 Section~\ref{sec:swarchitecture} presents the principles and the general architecture of the Semantic Web along with the basic semantic technologies it is founded upon.
 Besides classical components, we are also describing recent developments, and pointing out components that are still being researched and developed.
 Section~\ref{sec:representation} shows how to represent distributed knowledge on the Semantic Web.
 The creation and maintenance of graph data is described in Section~\ref{sec:creation}.
 Section~\ref{sec:reasoning} discusses the principle of reasoning and logical inference.
 Section~\ref{sec:distributeddataquerying} then shows how to query over the (distributed) graph data on the Semantic Web.
 We discuss the trustworthiness and provenance of data on the Semantic Web in Section~\ref{sec:trustprovenance}.
+Machine learning methods for knowledge graphs are discussed in Section~\ref{sec:machine-learning-on-knowledge-graphs}, particularly shallow graph embeddings and neural networks for graphs.
+We discuss language models and their relation and use for knowledge graphs in Section~\ref{sec:language-models-and-knowledge-graphs}.
 We provide extensive examples of applications based on and using the Semantic Web and its technologies in Section~\ref{sec:examples}.
 Finally, we reflect on the impact the Semantic Web has on practitioners in Section~\ref{sec:impact}.
 Finally, we conclude with a brief outlook on future developments for the Semantic Web.